 Refusing any exercise, he sat in the armchair, and basically declined.
-The only times we could get him out was to have his cataracts done.
-So he lived in fear of death.
-Keeping going for 10 more years of non living.
+The only times we could get him out of his comfy prison was to have his cataracts done.
+So he sat there and lived in fear of death by refusing not to live.
+The strategy worked listening to every day time tick of the lounge's clock.

 It was heart breaking.